pieterDekker/spark-ml/README.md

 # Ideas and Todos

+## Todo

-- [ ] Use Scylladb for transaction dataset.
-Makes it faster to sample when the dataset grows very large
+- [ ] Use Mleap as format for model, use S3 compatible storage backend

 - [ ] Use Airflow for planning and submitting spark jobs
 - [ ] Data exploration: feature ranking and selection
 - [ ] Use enterprise Kafka solutions: kafka connect for streaming to and from kafka without transform, Avro for message schemas

+## Idea
+- [ ] Use Parquet for transaction dataset?
+- [ ] Use Scylladb for transaction dataset?
+Makes it faster to sample when the dataset grows very large
+- [ ] Use dvc for dataset versioning?